SPEAK WITH A TEAM MEMBER (770) 920-6030

 To determine the specific costs in your area, consult local Courts or legal professionals for detailed information tailored to your situation.

-Why Would I Get a Letter From a Probate Court?
-Can You Get a Letter Of Testamentary Without Probate?
+Why Would You Get a Letter From a Probate Court?
+Can You Get a Letter of Testamentary Without Probate?

 You must go through the probate process before obtaining a Letter of Testamentary.